Bronze Editions Explained: original, multiple, or unique piece

 Surmoulage and authenticity

-• The Rodin case is well known: many of his surmoulages differ noticeably in size and sharpness from the original editions.
+• The Rodin case is well-known: many of his surmoulages noticeably differ in size and sharpness from the original editions.

 Frequently Asked Questions: